Den-Dre/DataVisualisation/README.md

 personalised, potentially increasing user satisfaction and engagement.

 ## Questions
+How do preferences of song attributes change over time?
+Do emotions have an impact on popularity of songs?

 1. How do preferences of song attributes differ between regions?
 2. Is there a correlation between attributes of popular songs and globally distressing events (eg: pandemic)?